Whence that three-cornered smile of bliss? Three angels gave me at once a kiss.At the Back of the North Wind, George MacDonald

 There are so many states of being, longings, imaginings, memories, and feelings that one can project on a sleeping, smiling baby.
 What do you see when you see this smiling baby?
 What do you feel?
 What comes to mind, to heart?
 Do you have wishes or feelings, intentions or memories, perhaps some sorrow or anger, now that you settle in with the image?

-Among all I might project onto this image, the idea that carries the most power for me is the warmth, unity, and fellowship of the family my husband and I have built over the years.
-Here is my granddaughter, on the one hand: sleeping contentedly on the bed in which she was born, her mother only a sigh away, exactly where she has been for the two weeks since the baby was born.
+Among all I might project onto this image, the idea that carries the most power for me is the warmth, unity, and fellowship of the family my husband and I built over the years.
+Here is a granddaughter, sleeping contentedly on the bed in which she was born, her mother only a sigh away, exactly where she has been for the two weeks since the baby was born.
 The baby hasn’t left her mother’s side for any reason.
 She’s nursed whenever she needs or wants it, day and night.
-The entire universe revolves around this baby, as far as the baby’s concerned.
-Even as far as my daughter and her husband and the rest of us are concerned, too.
+The entire universe revolves around this baby, as far as the baby is concerned–even as far as my daughter and her husband and the rest of us are concerned, too.

 One rarely sees a better situation for setting the foundations for a healthy human being.
 Conceived inside a loving, devoted marriage, my granddaughter was nourished and nurtured from the time she was first known.
 Privileged to be at her home birth with a seasoned midwife, I caught her with my own hands as she came sliding into this world like a little league player running for home.